KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 [..]
 ```

-And we find our methods from the introduction.
-From here on we already
-have our first source
+The first source

 ```
 val source = cpg.method.fullName(".*EmailCheck.*").parameter
 ```

-With this query we, definded every parameter, of methods which
+This query defines every parameter of methods which
-signaturenames matching `.*EmailCheck.*`, as source.
+signature names matching `.*EmailCheck.*`, as source.
 The next step is
-to define our sinks.
-Let's assume that we don't know anything about
-our target and we just look for methods that contain `execute` in
+to define the sinks.
+Assuming no knowledge of the target, look for methods that contain `execute` in
-their name
+their name by

 ```
 cpg.method.name("execute.*").fullName.p